lukewickstead/RandomNotes/AWS/Database/Overview.md

   - Data at rest, i.e. information that's stored within a database, can be encrypted using a number of services that AWS provides
   - AWS also provides a family of services for encrypting data at rest in the majority of cloud databases

 ## AWS Compliance

   - AWS has achieved a high number of compliance certifications and certificates which make it easy for you to meet security requirements, which means that your data is likely to be more secure hosted in a cloud-based database than it could be in a database that's managed in your server room

 ## Overview Of The Database Service

-- Amazon RDS provides a managed service which takes care of provisioning of hardware, networking and database software.
+- Managed service which takes care of provisioning of hardware, networking and database software.
-- Manages the patching of the database software and the compute platform
+- Manages the patching of the database software and the compute platform as well as backups
 - Hosted in multiple regions
-- Backs Up

 - Relational Databases
   - Amazon RDS
     - Aurora
-      - Forks provides significantly faster processing and availability as it has its own cloud native database engine
+      - Forks of MySQL and PostgreSQL provides significantly faster processing and availability as it has its own cloud native database engine
-      - MySQL
-      - PostgreSQL
-    - Commercial
-      - Oracle
-      - SQL Server
+    - Commercial; Oracle, SQL Server
-    - Community
-      - MySQL
-      - PostgreSQL
-      - MariaDB
+    - Community; MySQL, PostgreSQL, MariaDB
+  - Data Warehouse
     - Amazon Redshift
-    - Data Warehouse
 - Non-Relational Databases
   - Amazon Dynamo DB
-    - Key Value
+    - Key Value and document
-    - document
   - Amazon ElastiCache
-    - In-Memory Data Store
+    - In-Memory Data Store supporting both redis and Memcached
-    - redis
-    - Memcached
   - Amazon Neptune
-    - Graph
+    - Graph DB

-## Amazon Non Relational Databases
+## Non Relational Databases

 - No table schema required
 - Can support non structured data